johnquid/RicardianTriplerDoubleTokenLeXscroW/registry-contracts/README.md

 ## Adoption

-1. A party to a Double Token LeXscroW calls `proposeDoubleTokenLexscrowAgreement()` on an `AgreementFactory` with their agreement details.
+1. A party to a Double Token LeXscroW calls `proposeDoubleTokenLexscrowAgreement()` on an `AgreementFactory` with their `AgreementDetails`.
+To deploy a Double Token LeXscroW and propose an agreement simultaneously, a party calls `deployLexscrowAndProposeDoubleTokenLexscrowAgreement()` with the same parameters included in the passed `AgreementDetails` and the applicable contract address of the `DoubleTokenLexscrowFactory` which will be used to deploy the Double Token LeXscroW.
-2. The factory creates an `Agreement` contract containing the provided agreement details.
+2. The factory creates an `RicardianTriplerDoubleTokenLexscrow` contract containing the provided agreement details.
-3. The other party to the applicable Double Token LeXscroW calls `confirmAndAdoptDoubleTokenLexscrowAgreement()` with the pending agreement's contract address and the address of initial proposing party to confirm adoption.
+3. The other party to the applicable Double Token LeXscroW calls `confirmAndAdoptDoubleTokenLexscrowAgreement()` with identical `AgreementDetails`, the pending agreement's contract address, and the address of initial proposing party to confirm adoption.
-4. The factory adds the `Agreement` contract address to the `DoubleTokenLexscrowRegistry`.
+4. The factory adds the `RicardianTriplerDoubleTokenLexscrow` contract address to the `DoubleTokenLexscrowRegistry`.

-Calling `confirmAndAdoptDoubleTokenLexscrowAgreement()` is considered the legally binding action in the agreement, binding the two parties to the agreement.
+Calling `confirmAndAdoptDoubleTokenLexscrowAgreement()` operates as a legally binding countersignature to the agreement, binding the two parties to the agreement.

 ### Signed Accounts